 Contact a New York City 9/11 VCF Attorney

 If you were a responder or survivor who has developed a 9/11-related cancer, illness, or chronic health condition, you may be entitled to receive medical care from the WTC Health Program and compensation from the VCF.
 An experienced 9/11 VCF attorney can guide you through the complicated and overwhelming VCF claims filing process.
 The Dearie Law Firm, P.C. has represented VCF claimants and their families to help them obtain the compensation they deserve for over a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.